-- 5.2.1 An Actuarial Report must: - (a) comply with any relevant documentation and reporting requirements set out in the Code; - (b) document all relevant matters stipulated in this Professional Standard as required to be documented; and - (c) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation. - 5.2.2 In this Professional Standard, where a Member is placed under an obligation "where practicable", and the Member forms the view that it is not practicable, the Member must document his or her reasons. - 5.2.3 The level of detail to be provided in an Actuarial Report will depend on the purpose of the valuation, the size and complexity of the Classes of Business and considerations of Materiality.
-However, in determining the level of detail to be provided, a Member must: - (a) ensure that the Actuarial Report provides sufficient information that a reader of that report could draw a conclusion that the derivation results stated in the Actuarial Report were reasonable; and - (b) be cognisant of a reviewer's requirements under the Institute's Professional Standard 100, where external peer review is performed on the valuation.
+- (b) document all relevant matters stipulated in this Professional Standard (and, if applicable, in APRA's General-Prudential Standards) as required to be documented; and - (c) document such other things as to which the Member reasonably forms a view, as a matter of judgment, that circumstances surrounding or affecting the valuation warrant documentation. - 5.2.2 In this Professional Standard, where a Member is placed under an obligation "where reasonably practicable", and the Member forms the view that it is not reasonably practicable, the Member must document his or her reasons. - 5.2.3 The level of detail to be provided in a Report will depend on the purpose of the valuation, the size and complexity of the Classes of Business and considerations of Materiality.
+However, in determining the level of detail to be provided, a Member must ensure that the Report provides sufficient information that an informed reader of that report could draw a conclusion that the derivation of the results stated in the Report was reasonable. - 5.2.4 If the Member is required to allocate an 'other' Class of Business to an appropriate category (or categories) for the purpose of determining the Insurance Risk Charge, the Member must document the reasons and method used for selecting the category (or categories).